The Spotted Owl is a medium-sized woodland owl with a round head and no ear-tufts. The Latin word occidentalis refers to something from the west.

 Habitat: The Spotted Owl is a bird of dense, dark, old-growth or mixed mature and old-growth coniferous forests.
 Forests are usually dominated by firs or Douglas-fir, but they also use mature hardwood forests of cottonwoods, alders, oak, and sycamore, especially along steep-walled river valleys.
 They prefer an uneven and multi-layered canopy.
 They prefer shaded mountain slopes and canyons over flat plateau areas.

 Distribution: North America - Resident in the mountains and in the humid coastal forest from southwestern mainland British Columbia south through western Washington and western Oregon to southern California; and in the Rocky Mountain region of the interior from southern Utah and southwestern and south-central Colorado south through the mountains of Arizona, New Mexico, and extreme northwestern Texas.
+Also distributed throughout central Mexico.
 The Spotted Owl is generally non-migratory, except that some downslope movement from mountains may occur in winter.

 Original Description: Xantus de Vesey, John.
 1860.
 Proceedings of the Academy of Natural Science of Philadelphia (Proc.
 Acad.
 Nat.
 Sci.
 Philadelphia) 11 (1859): p.
 193.